-Now we are waiting for the premises to reopen and for the festivals to be reactivated.
+Now we are waiting for the premises to reopen and reactivate for the festivals.

 Where is the Dice platform most widespread?

-The headquarter is in the UK and London, which together with the American market are the most important markets where impressive numbers are made in terms of sales.
+The headquarter is in the UK and London, which, together with the American market, are the most important markets where impressive numbers are made in sales.

-It is obvious that in the Anglo-Saxon culture there is a greater predisposition to the use of new technologies.
+Obviously, in the Anglo-Saxon culture, there is a greater predisposition to the use of new technologies.